 To run all tests:

-To run tests on Python 2.7, 3.4, 3.5, and PyPy virtual environments (must have each interpreter installed):
+(Optional) To run tests in all supported Python versions in their own virtual environments (must have each interpreter installed):

 Changes in the